masoudr/docker-windows-terminal/README.md

         "backgroundImageStretchMode" : "fill"
     ```

-    * Your final configuration file would looks something like this:
+    * Your final configuration file would look something like this:

     ```JSON
     {